TemmermanLab/Ce-NeRV3D/README.md

 <img width="382" height="302" alt="image" src="https://github.com/user-attachments/assets/ce8f96a7-a7f9-4d89-80bf-972b76356991" />

-•	Close this window and now go on File-->Open and select Virtual_Worm.blend
+•	Close this window and now go on File-->Open and select NeRV3D.blend

 •	You’ll see a window like this:
 1. Left Panel: This contains a list of Collections, including the cameras used for different render angles and a transparent cuticle.